LordAmadeus1/Stable_Diffusion/README.md

 ## Project Overview

-A complete inference pipeline was created to:
+The notebook covers the following steps:
 - Load the pre-trained Stable Diffusion model from Hugging Face.
-- Generate images conditioned by a text prompt using the `StableDiffusionPipeline`.
+- Define a custom text prompt.
-- Adjust parameters such as inference steps, image dimensions, and guidance scale.
+- Generate an image based on the prompt using the `StableDiffusionPipeline`.
-- Display the generated images in the notebook environment.
+- Display the resulting image within the notebook interface.

 ## Technologies Used